rgilks/geno-1/README.md

 ### Continuous Integration

-- GitHub Actions workflow runs on push/PR to main:
+- GitHub Actions workflow runs on push/PR:
   - Builds the web bundle and executes the headless browser test
   - On push to `main`, deploys to Cloudflare Workers via Wrangler
   - Requires repo secrets: `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ACCOUNT_ID`